tern-tools/tern/README.md

 Tern creates a report containing the Bill of Materials (BoM) of a container image, including notes about how it collects this information, and files for which it has no information about.
 Currently, Tern supports containers only built using Docker using image manifest version 2, schema 2.
 Docker image manifest version 2, schema 1 has been [deprecated](https://docs.docker.com/registry/spec/deprecated-schema-v1/) by Docker.
 Tern will support container images created using Docker version 19.03.0 or later.
 Docker is the most ubiquitous type of container image that exists so the project started with a focus on those.
 However, it is architected to support other images that closely follow the [OCI image spec](https://github.com/opencontainers/image-spec/blob/master/spec.md).

-## Generating a BoM report for a Docker image<a name="bom-for-docker-image">
+## Generating an SBoM report for a Docker image<a name="sbom-for-docker-image">
 If you have a Docker image pulled locally and want to inspect it
 ```
 $ tern report -i debian:jessie
 ```
-Take a look at report.txt to see what packages are installed in the Docker image and how Tern got this information.
+The SBoM of packages that are installed in the Docker image and how Tern got this information will be printed to the console.
+To direct this output to a file, use the `-o file_name` command line option.
 If you encounter any errors, please file an issue.

-## Generating a BoM report from a Dockerfile<a name="bom-for-dockerfile">
+## Generating an SBoM report from a Dockerfile<a name="sbom-for-dockerfile">
-You can provide a Dockerfile to Tern to figure out the Bill of Materials and other information.
+You can provide a Dockerfile to Tern to figure out the Software Bill of Materials and other information.
 Tern will build the image, analyze it with respect to the Dockerfile and discard the image.
 This is useful to engineers who are developing a Dockerfile for their app or in a container build and release pipeline.
 ```
 $ tern report -d samples/photon_git/Dockerfile
 ```
-Take a look at report.txt to see what packages you would be shipping if you were to use the given Dockerfile.
+The SBoM of packages you would be shipping if you were to use the given Dockerfile will print to the console.
+To direct the output to a file, use the `-o file_name` command line option.
 Feel free to try this out on the other sample Dockerfiles in the samples directory or on Dockerfiles you may be working with.
 If it doesn't work for you, please file an issue.

 ## Generating a locked Dockerfile<a name="dockerfile-lock">
 Because of the way Docker builds containers, Dockerfiles are generally not declarative or reflective of what ultimately gets included in the container image that gets produced.
 Pinning information in your Dockerfile (base OS, packages, etc.) can help create more reproducible container images should your Dockerfile be distributed to other parties.
 If you have a Dockerfile that you would like to lock to a more reproducible version, Tern can help.